Security Window & Gate Bars

 What you need to know

-To be effective as physical protection, window bars must also be installed with screws long enough to pass through drywall into the wooden frames or wall studs.
-It’s important to also use appropriately sized window bars to match the windows.
+As effective physical protection, window bars must also be installed with screws long enough to pass through the drywall into the wooden frames or wall studs.
+It’s important to use appropriately sized window bars to match the windows.
 Scrimping on size may render them useless if someone can squeeze around the window bar.

 Security bars work well with other Home Security measures.
 They are an important layer in providing physical protection for your home.
 A PROTECTION PLUS ® consultant can advise on costs and the appropriate uses of window bars in your home.